Rio de Janeiro city council votes to ban Uber

-RIO DE JANEIRO, Aug 25 (Reuters) - Rio de Janeiro on Tuesday became the latest city to move against Uber as its city council voted to ban unregulated ride-sharing services.
+RIO DE JANEIRO (Reuters) - Rio de Janeiro on Tuesday became the latest city to move against Uber as its city council voted to ban unregulated ride-sharing services.

 The decision still needs to be approved and signed by the Mayor Eduardo Paes within the next 15 days to become law.